openshift/ci-docs/content/en/docs/how-tos/onboarding-a-new-component.md

 website](https://prow.ci.openshift.org/plugins), please consult that list while reading the following section for more detail.

-In order to create a new Plugin configuration for your repository the following target can be used:
+After initializing your repository with the `make new-repo` target, you can create a new Plugin configuration for your repository with the following target:

 {{< highlight bash >}}
 make prow-config